FrazTheWizard/TheCProgrammingLanguage/exercises/exercise1-19.md

 As the exercise didn't state to pass the length of the string, I made a way to find the length internal to the reverse function

+Basic process I used was
+1. find the length of characters in the string.
+Remembering that a string WILL end in `'\0'` and MAY have `'\n'` before that
+2. convert the length to the index of the last char (just -1 from the length)
-Basic process I used was first find the end of the string.
-Then use two counters from beginning and end, swapping each character until they meet in the middle.
+3. use two counters from beginning index and end index, swapping each character until they meet in the middle.

 Also I think it's obvious, but I'm not swapping the `'\n'` and `'\0'` characters, because that seems impractical